Are you looking for some food for thought? Here are five of the most interesting scientific paradoxes:

-For a person who is located on the top floor, all the elevators, of course, will arrive from below, and then go down again.
-For passengers located on the floor before the top floor, first will arrive the elevator that is going to the top floor, and it will be going to the bottom floor a bit later.
-It turns out that the “top-floor passengers” will first get the elevator going up.
+For a person who is on the top floor, all the elevators, of course, will arrive from below, and then go down again.
+For those who are on the floor before the top floor, the elevator that is going to the top floor will arrive first, and it will be going to the bottom floor a bit later.
+It turns out that the “top-floor passengers” will be first to get the elevator going up.
 The same situation occurs with the lower floors.

-The intuitive perception of the events probability can contradict the Probability Theory.
+The intuitive perception of the probability of an event can contradict the Probability Theory.
 In fact, oddly enough, the probability of the desired outcome of a random event is not affected by previous outcomes.

 5. The murdered grandfather paradox